 The Davis Feminist Film Festival started in 2005 as a fundraiser for international internships with grassroots feminist non-profit organizations run through the Gender and Global Issues Program (GGI) housed in Women and Gender Studies at UC Davis.
 In 2007, when the funding for GGI ended, the Consortium for Women and Research partnered with other campus units in order to sustain and grow the festival until 2014.
 Currently, the 2018 Davis Feminist Film Festival is being run through the Women's Resources and Research Center.

-This year’s festival will feature two nights of films organized around the themes of Bodies and Technologies, Beyond the Binary, and Nation/Family/Community.
-We are also excited to spotlight the work of UC Davis student filmmakers in a special screening followed by a Q&A on filmmaking as activism.
+This year’s festival will feature two nights of films organized around the themes of Bodies and Technologies; Beyond the Binary; and Nation, Family, Community.

 For more information on the event, or for ways to sponsor or volunteer, email email@example.com